engicam-stable/meta-engicam/README.md

 Engicam images:

-engicam-dev-fb-qt5			image for qt developping engicam-dev-fb-qt5-demo			image with qt demo engicam-image-minimal-nand		minimal image for nand engicam-image-minimal-mtdutils		minimal image with mtdutils engicam-image-gstreamer			gstreamer default image core-image-minimal			minimal iCore general image
+engicam-dev-fb-qt5
+engicam-dev-fb-qt5-demo
+engicam-image-minimal-nand
+engicam-image-minimal-mtdutils
+engicam-image-gstreamer
+core-image-minimal

 #Before start
 Before start remind to place the floder to this path in the virtual machine or to replace your meta-engicam previus folder